cincheo/sh3do-getting-started/README.md

 ## Documentation

-Online documentation is available [docs/sh3d.online.md](here).
+Online documentation is available [here](docs/sh3d.online.md).

-Browse the [docs] directory for more details.
+Browse the [docs](docs) directory for more details.

 ## History and Licensing Note

 SH3DO is built on the top of SweetHome3D and SweetHome3DJS Open Source projects, which are available on SourceForge.
 However, SH3DO is *not* Open Source.

 SH3DO is born from a collaboration between Renaud Pawlak (CINCHEO) and Emmanuel Puybaret (eTeks).
-Renaud Pawlak, creator and owner of [JSweet.org](wwww.jsweet.org), helped Emmanuel Puybaret to translate the Java version of Sweet Home 3D to JavaScript (partly thanks to the JSweet tranpiler).
+Renaud Pawlak, creator and owner of [JSweet.org](http://wwww.jsweet.org), helped Emmanuel Puybaret to translate the Java version of Sweet Home 3D to JavaScript (partly thanks to the JSweet tranpiler).
 The result of this work is fully Open Source and is available in the SweetHome3DJS project (see www.sweethome3d.com for more details and access the source code on sourceforge.net).

 Thanks to an excluse partnership between CINCHEO and eTeks, SH3DO leverages SweetHome3D and SweetHome3DJS to make it SaaS and make it available to anyone with minimal development efforts.